gbdev/gb-asm-tutorial/src/part2/functions.md

 This comment is important so that you know how to interface with the function; assembly has no formal parameters, so comments explaining them are even more important than with other languages.
 We'll see more of those as we progress.

-There are three places in the initialization code where we can use the `Memcpy` function.
+There are three places in the initialization code where we can use the `MemCopy` function.
-Find each of these copy loops and replace them with a call to `Memcpy`; for this, we use the `call` instruction.
+Find each of these copy loops and replace them with a call to `MemCopy`; for this, we use the `call` instruction.
 The registers serve as parameters to the function, so we'll leave them as-is.

 <div class="table-wrapper"><table><thead><tr><th>Before</th><th>After</th></tr></thead><tbody><tr><td>